-Frequently Asked Questions
+Frequently Asked Questions About Going Solar

 Whether you're hoping to reduce your energy footprint or are eager to offset your electricity bills, these questions are a great launching point for any solar project.

 Solar products and services we provide range from; residential and commercial installations, off grid projects, maintenance and service (even if your system wasn't installed by us), solar expansion of existing arrays, and battery backup.
-We operate and serve throughout Utah, Wyoming and Idaho.
+We operate and serve throughout Utah, Wyoming, and Idaho.

-1. What are the financial benefits of installing solar energy for my home?
+- What are the financial benefits of installing solar energy for my home?

-Federal tax benefits: thanks to the new Inflation Reduction Act, homeowners can get an Income Tax Credit (ITC) of 26% of the total cost of an installed solar system.
+Federal tax benefits: thanks to the new Inflation Reduction Act, homeowners can get a 30% Income Tax Credit (ITC) on the total cost of an installed solar system.
 Visit our incentives page to learn more >>>

-State & Local benefits: your state, county, city or town may offer other solar incentive programs in addition to the Federal Income Tax Credit.
+State & Local benefits: your state, county, city, or town may offer other solar incentive programs in addition to the Federal Income Tax Credit.

 Learn more about your local area's incentives here:

-2. What are the environmental benefits of solar energy?
+- What are the environmental benefits of solar energy?

 Solar power benefits the environment by lowering the agents of climate change and supporting cleaner, healthier air by reducing greenhouse gas emissions and air pollutants like sulfur dioxide and particulate matter.
 Today’s solar modules offset the CO2 required to produce them in 1-3 years depending on the roof location.

 When a homeowner's system generates more solar than it uses, the electricity is fed back to the grid and credited to future bills.
 Those credits depend on where you are located and what utility company services your area.
 When there are power outages, a grid-tied solar system will shut down to protect workers who might be working on power lines.
-Whereas a solar system with battery backup will continue to produce energy for home use.
+A solar system with battery backup, however, will continue to produce and store energy for home use.

-5. How do solar photovoltaic (PV) panels work?
+- How do solar photovoltaic (PV) panels work?

 Solar panels absorb the sun's energy and turn it into Direct Current (DC) electricity.
 Since most homes and appliances run off of Alternating Current (AC) electricity, the DC electricity from the panels has to pass through an inverter and be converted to AC electricity.
 The converted AC electricity can then be used throughout the home, stored in a backup battery, or fed back onto the electric grid.

-6. Do my solar panels produce power when the sun isn't shining?
+- Do my solar panels produce power when the sun isn't shining?

-8. How long will solar panels last?
+- How long will solar panels last?

 Solar panels can produce power for 30-50 years and manufacturers warranty power output for 25 years.

 The installation of the solar panels can be as short as 1-3 days depending on the system's size and complexity.
 The planning, design, and permitting process can take one month or longer.
 Smaller systems generally go faster while larger, more complex solar systems take longer.

-11. What are solar financing options?
+- What are solar financing options?

 Homeowners can purchase a system directly or take out a solar loan.
 For loan financing, Creative Energies recommends Clean Energy Credit Union, a financial institution focused solely on providing loans that help people afford clean energy products and services such as solar electric systems, electric vehicles, and home energy efficiency retrofits.
 This financing option has no loan origination fees and no prepayment penalties.